Beneath the World Tree: Understanding SVG as Scene Graph

 -

-Ultimately, the branches have leaves -- the renderable shapes and paths that comprise the scene (like "the gods riding the graph" in the world-tree artwork).
+And the branches ultimatly end in leaves -- the renderable shapes and paths that bring the scene to life (like "the gods riding the graph" in the world-tree artwork).

 In the following discussion I'll use the world-tree illustration to outline a practical process for creating modular artwork using the SVG scene graph concept.